 Confused?
 Five rooms?
 In one restaurant?
 And they’re all different?

 Allow us to explain:

-sketch is actually a hub of separate restaurants and bars, each with their own spectacular design and accompanying menu.
+sketch is actually a hub of separate restaurants and bars, each with its own spectacular design and accompanying menu.
 They’re all worth a visit, or at least a peek!
 Especially given how truly unique each one is.

 The Gallery at sketch

 A vibrant gastro-brasserie, The Gallery is well-loved by London’s foodies for its striking appearance.
-Once clad in a full on pink proliferation, a redesign from British-Nigerian artist Yinka Shonibare and architect India Mahdavi in 2022 saw the venue take on a warm yellow, gold, and copper colour palette.
-This is complemented by site-specific artworks created specially for the space that evoke a touch of Africa in the space.
+Once clad in a full-on pink proliferation, a redesign from British-Nigerian artist Yinka Shonibare and architect India Mahdavi in 2022 saw the venue take on a warm yellow, gold, and copper colour palette.
+This is complemented by site-specific artworks created especially for the space that evoke a touch of Africa in the space.
 These include hand-carved wooden masks and framed quilts, modelled after African masks collected by Pablo Picasso.
 Head to The Gallery for afternoon tea or dinner in incredible environs.

 The Lecture Room and Library at sketch

 If you’re after a truly unforgettable meal, head over to The Lecture Room and Library, the restaurant that won sketch its three Michelin stars.

 The room just oozes luxury and opulence.
 It hosts dinners from Wednesday to Saturday, and lunch on Friday and Saturday.
 As well as a seriously premium a la carte menu, this is the home of sketch’s epic tasting menu.
 It’s not exactly cheap, but we’re going to go ahead and point at those Three Michelin Stars again… Yeah, there could be a reason for the cost!
 They also have an award-winning selection of by-the-glass wines, so you know every aspect of your time there will be stunning.